How to Calculate GPA: Step-by-Step Guide (2025)

 What if I retake a course?

-Policies vary by institution.
+Course retake policies vary by institution.
 Some schools replace the old grade with the new one in GPA calculations, while others average the two grades or count both separately.
-Check your school's specific policy.
+Check your school's specific grade replacement policy.

 Do pass/fail courses affect GPA?